surround-deakin-team/Surround_document/README.md

 2.)
 Pip3 is installed in your system by default when you install Python.

 3.)
-Setpath in Environment variables for python 3.6.5.
+Set path in Environment variables for python 3.6.5.
 There are some steps and essential screenshots are provided for setting paths for python:-

   3.1) Open the properties of your system by right clicking on This Pc.